 There’s one thing that Marie Kondo, decluttering expert, got right – having things in your home that “spark joy” will make you happy.
 If at all possible, we recommend visiting our showroom in person and spending some time with the stones.
 For many people, a particular stone, colourway or texture will make them smile every time they touch it in the warehouse.
 That effect might not last more than a decade, but it’s definitely worth grabbing when you find it.
 If you find it hard to make decisions, particularly about your new Granite worktop colour, it might be worth taking someone with you for a second opinion!

-Light worktops make spaces brighter
+Light coloured kitchen worktops make spaces brighter

-Neutrals are great if you love change
+Neutral Granite worktop colours are great if you love change

 Use different shades to mark out different areas

 If your kitchen is multi-purpose, you can use different shades of the same stone – or different stones altogether – to create clear areas for different uses.
 As an example, many people like to give their worktops a different look to built-in eating areas such as a breakfast bar.
 We’ve even seen stunning kitchen islands pairing two different stones in a single area, giving the dining and prep areas a distinct vibe.
 Equally, open plan kitchen/dining rooms often use an island with a statement top to create a visual barrier between the two areas.
 Sometimes, the best colour for kitchen worktops is many colours for kitchen worktops.